idaholab/virtual_test_bed/doc/content/sfr/abtr_xsgen_workflow/abtr_xsgen_workflow.md

 Through the definition of the heterogeneous core input mesh using [!ac](RGMB) mesh generators, a Griffin-specific mesh generator called `EquivalentCoreMeshGenerator` is called to enable all downstream calculations used as part of the cross section generation workflow.

-!listing sfr/abtr_xsgen_workflow/xs_generation_mesh.i start=Define equivalent RZ core from input heterogeneous RGMB core end=Define and apply coarse mesh to RZ mesh include-end=False
+!listing sfr/abtr_xsgen_workflow/xs_generation_mesh.i start=Define equivalent RZ core from input heterogeneous RGMB core end=Define and apply a coarse RZ mesh include-end=False

 In this step, `EquivalentCoreMeshGenerator` accomplishes two tasks: